MarchingMountains/MarchingMountains.Node/README.md

 ##What we've already accomplished
 We've already provided over 500 years of band to kids in Appalachia and Minnesota.
 We've given instruments to schools in rural Kentucky and urban Minneapolis.
 Check out a couple videos of work we've done in the past. http://www.marchingmountains.org/video or read about us on Huffington Post http://www.huffingtonpost.com/2010/09/02/post_509_n_704029.html

+##Technology Goals
+We want this to be a fun project to work on and also one that's valuable for contributor's resumes.
+We want you to get something else out of it beyond just the meaningfulness of volunteering.
+The project is primarily built in Node.js and React.
+Along the way, other fun, new technologies will be used appropriately to solve problems.

 ##How to contribute
   1. Check out the open issues.
   2. Pick one you want to work on.